tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 This solution is useful for businesses who need to receive payments on a regular basis such as paying memberships, courses, memberships or catalog and telesales, and more.

 You can receive payments without any technical knowledge.
-You just need to send an email where your client can download the coupon and makes the respective payment.
+You just need to send an e-mail where your client can download the coupon and makes the respective payment.

 {{% alert title="Note" color="info"%}}